WelcometoMyGarden/welcometomygarden/docs/full-access.md

 # Check if you have the right projects available
 firebase projects:list

-# Specify the project you want to target (wtmg-dev or wtmg-production)
+# Specify the project you want to target ("wtmg-dev" a.k.a. "staging" or "wtmg-production" a.k.a. "prod")
 firebase use wtmg-dev
 ```